ZacconeAlessio/NALD_atomistic/README.md

 See the [LICENSE](LICENSE) file for the full license text.

-If you use this repository or the atomistic NALD methodology in scientific work, please cite the associated Macromolecules paper:
+If you use this repository or the atomistic NALD methodology in scientific work, please cite:

 > V. Vaibhav, T. W. Sirk, and A. Zaccone,
 > **Time-Scale Bridging in Atomistic Simulations of Epoxy Polymer Mechanics Using Nonaffine Deformation Theory**,